-XRP (XRP) just broke down hard from its triangle setup, crashing through the $2 level and key moving average - looks like the bulls got it completely wrong this time.
+XRP (Ripple) just broke down hard from its triangle setup, crashing through the $2 level and key moving average - looks like the bulls got it completely wrong this time.

-XRP (XRP) Gets Hammered Below $2 with Serious Volume
+XRP (Ripple) Gets Hammered Below $2 with Serious Volume

 The drop below $2 was brutal, and what made it worse was the volume spike that came with it.
 That red candle with heavy volume?
 That's technical analysis 101 for "this breakdown is legit, not some fake-out move."
 When you see volume confirmation like that, it usually means the selling is real and there's more where that came from.